 The members of the ERCIS network meet once a year for several days at one of the partner institutions to discuss current topics, introduce new members, plan joint research or teaching activities etc. It is well-established that we agree on one specific topic that serves as a kind of "leading theme" during the Annual Workshop.
-The next Annual Workshop will be in Leiden, The Netherlands in August 2017.
+The next Annual Workshop will be in Luleå, Sweden in August 2018.

 2016, the Annual Workshop took place in Kristiansand, Norway, kindly hosted by Bjorn Erik Munkvold and Leif Skiftenes Flak, from 22.08.-24.08.
 Following the Workshop, we offered a Doctoral Colloquium in the time from 24.08.-25.08.2016.